- Community Development

 Housing Resources and Employment Support Programs

-Chesterfield County offers a wide range of assistance options, including those for emergency housing services, employment support programs, and home repair and housing assistance.
+Chesterfield County offers a wide range of assistance options, including employment support programs and home repair and housing services.
 These include grant-funded programs through our community organization partners.

 Employment Support Programs

 Employment Coaching and Counseling

 One-on-one employment counseling is available through HumanKind for those who are unemployed or underemployed due COVID-19.
 Career coaching and counseling is conducted via virtual workshops.
 Call 804-461-3585 for assistance.
 Job seekers can participate in up to three coaching sessions that focus on: